n3rd4n1/iOS-Simulator-Plus/README.md

 iOS Simulator Plus
 ==================

-A background utility that aims to simplify and improve interaction with the iOS Simulator through the trackpad.
+A background utility that aims to simplify and improve interaction with the iOS Simulator on the trackpad.

 Hardware Interaction
 --------------------